 Chiropractic Care for Numbness & Tingling

 Many people experience numbness or a lack of sensation at some point in their life.
-It may be an “arm going to sleep” or a “pins and needles” sensation.
-This occurs when a sensory nerve becomes impinged leading to a decrease in input from that nerve to the brain.
+This “pins and needles” sensation occurs when a sensory nerve becomes impinged, leading to a decrease in input from that nerve to the brain.
 The impingement must be removed for normal sensation to return.
 If the impingement has been longstanding or severe it can cut, tear or damage the nerve, which leads to ongoing or even permanent numbness.
-A peripheral sensory nerve (one that supplies the periphery of the body, will go through a repair process when the insult is removed.
+A peripheral sensory nerve, one that supplies the periphery of the body, will go through a repair process when the insult is removed.
 This process is slow at first (about 4 mm/day).

 The chief concern of chiropractors is to remove nerve interference.
 We use specific means to remove nerve irritation without invasive drugs, shots, or surgery.
 Several studies show the benefits of chiropractic care for nerve irritation and numbness.
-One such study revealed 90% of sciatic patients (sciatic nerve irritation from the lumbar spine, causing pain and/or numbness) experienced relief, while another showed patients experiencing a 50% reduction in sciatic symptoms within 16 days of care.
+One such study revealed 90% of sciatic patients (sciatic nerve irritation from the lumbar spine, causing pain and/or numbness) experienced relief, while another showed patients experiencing a 50 percent reduction in sciatic symptoms within 16 days of care.
 Specific spinal adjustments help to normalize spinal reflexes, which are a means for the body to relay messages from the body to the spinal cord and vise versa.